Junnielexia/POWER-BI-FULL-PROJECTS/README.md

 **Removing Irrelevant Columns**
 To remove the Photo URL column in Power Query using Power BI, follow these steps:

-1. Open the Power Query Editor in Power BI by selecting the relevant table or query and clicking on the "Edit Queries" button.
-2. Locate the Photo URL column in the list of columns.
+1. Locate the Photo URL column in the list of columns.
-3. Right-click on the Photo URL column header and select "Remove" or "Delete."
+2. Right-click on the Photo URL column header and select "Remove" or "Delete."
-4. Power Query will eliminate the Photo URL column from the dataset, ensuring that it no longer appears in your analysis.
+3. Power Query will eliminate the Photo URL column from the dataset, ensuring that it no longer appears in your analysis.

 By removing irrelevant columns like the Photo URL, you can streamline your data cleaning process and focus on the essential attributes that drive meaningful insights and analysis.